Divinejicks/ecommerce_backend/README.md

 After cloning, first thing to note is the project runs on **Docker**.
 There is a docker-compose.yaml file which will start up a prosgres database for you.

-## NOTE: Before Running the project do the folowing
+## NOTE: Before Running the project do the following
 - Open .env.template and copy what you see there and create a .env file and paste it there
 - There is a seed data that will populate your database once upon starting the backend
     a.
 (Admin credentials: email : admin@example.com  || password: 1234)